hail2u/node-csswring/README.md

       -h, --help                 Show this message.
       -v, --version              Print version information.

-    Use a single dash for INPUT to read input from standard input.
+    Use a single dash for INPUT to read CSS from standard input.

 LICENSE